github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 ------------------

 This article describes how to use API graphs to reference classes and functions defined in library code.
-This can be used to conveniently refer to external library functions when defining things like remote flow sources.
+You can use API graphs to conveniently refer to external library functions when defining things like remote flow sources.